What to eat at Amoy Street? That’s an easy question to answer. Just follow our guide for the best restaurants and bars.

 14. Birds of a Feather

 This modern Sichuan restaurant has spread its wings in the F&B scene.
-Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with great dishes like Sichuan Maine lobster, oxtail soup and homestyle braised pork belly with egg confit and black truffle.
+Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with great dishes like barramundi chazuke and crab bruschetta with sichuan guacamole.
 Yet another scene-shaker on Amoy Street?
 Doesn’t ruffle our feathers one bit.

 Birds of a Feather, 115 Amoy Street, Singapore 069935